 According to the McKinsey report, to get value from the Internet of Things (IoT), it is helpful to work on platform products that enable you to to create and manage IoT application solutions but also to run analytics, as well as store and secure your device data.
 Such products would extend from the edge to the cloud, starting at the IoT gateway and encompassing an array of IoT services all the way to final IoT deployment.
 This will typically include IoT device management, advanced analytics for the delivery of actionable insights, various enterprise applications, connectivity and data harvesting solutions for different IoT endpoints, plus storage for the sensor data.

 Similar to an operating system for a laptop, one such IoT cloud platform performs a variety of tasks in the background, spanning across the entire IoT ecosystem.
 In doing so, it makes life easier and less expensive for users, developers, and managers:

 “Application developers just want to focus on the specific problem they are solving and use common capabilities for computing power or storage or security.
 A good platform dramatically reduces the cost of developing and maintaining applications.”Digital McKinsey Insights, Issue 3

 Our take on this?
 Viable IoT platform products cover the ability to connect to and manage IoT devices at scale.
-They also facilitate platform integration with services that harvest data from these devices, process, and analyze that data.
-Further, a viable IoT platform enables the creation of apps under consideration of that data and deploys these back on the IoT devices.
-Finally, it improves on the apps and models on the basis of newly harvested data.
+They also facilitate platform integration with other services.
+Further, an IoT platform enables app development under consideration of that data and deploys apps on IoT devices.
+Finally, it improves on the IoT app data and machine learning models on the basis of newly harvested IoT data.